Gabriella439/post-rfc/voice-feminization.md

 ### Don't strain your voice

 I cannot stress this enough.
-You do not need to strain your voice to feminize to feminize your voice.
+You do not need to strain your voice to feminize your voice.
 Your feminine voice should feel comfortable, easy, and natural when you speak.

 The reason why this is my #1 tip is because this is the only mistake you